 Our discussion of VGR's function type $\Sigma_1;T_1 \to T_2;\Sigma_2$ in the introduction shows that a function that takes a channel as a parameter can only be applied to a single channel.
 A function like \lstinline/server/ (\Cref{lst:example-server}) must be applied to the channel of type $\Chan\Nchan$, for some fixed name $\Nchan$.

-LFST sidesteps this issue by not encoding the identity of a channel in the type.
+LFST sidesteps this restriction by not encoding the identity of a channel in the type.
 It rather posits that session types are linear so that channel references cannot be duplicated.
-In consequence, the operations of the session API must consume a channel and return a (nother) channel to continue the protocol.
+In consequence, the operations of LFST's session API must consume a channel and return another channel to continue the protocol.